abhaanisha/Head-Gesture-Recognition-System/report.md

 ---

 ## 4. Data Collection & Dataset Preparation

-*   **Data Source:** A custom dataset was hand-collected from multiple participants to ensure the model learned general motion patterns.
-*   **Sample Size:** We recorded approximately 20,000 samples per activity class, resulting in a comprehensive dataset of ~140,000 samples.
-*   **Class Distribution:** The data covers 7 activities: *Nod, Head Shake, Tilt Left, Tilt Right, Look Up, Look Down, and Idle.*
+A custom dataset was hand-collected from multiple participants to ensure the model learned general motion patterns rather than individual-specific noise.
+We recorded approximately **20,000 samples per activity class**, resulting in a comprehensive dataset of **~140,000 samples** covering 7 activities: *Nod, Head Shake, Tilt Left, Tilt Right, Look Up, Look Down,* and *Idle*.

-*   **Preprocessing Steps:**
+**Preprocessing Steps:**

-    *   **Normalization:** Applied `StandardScaler` (fitted only on training data) to center Accelerometer and Gyroscope readings, making the model "Gravity-Invariant."
+*   **Normalization:** Applied `StandardScaler` (fitted only on training data) to center accelerometer and gyroscope readings, making the model gravity-invariant.
-    *   **Segmentation:** Implemented a Sliding Window of 80 samples (1.6s) with a 40-sample (50%) overlap to ensure full gesture capture.
+*   **Segmentation:** Implemented a sliding window of 80 samples (1.6 s) with a 40-sample (50%) overlap to ensure full gesture capture.
 *   **Labeling:** Used regex-based parsing to extract activity codes from filenames for supervised learning.

 ---